KaiyiZhang0929/KaiyiZhang0929.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I successfully defended my PhD thesis!
+I successfully defended my PhD thesis and was also nominated for an award!